p0ns/chauchera-new/doc/build-osx.md

 Running
 -------

-Chaucha Core is now available at `./src/chauchad`
+Chauchera is now available at `./src/chauchad`

 Before running, it's recommended you create an RPC configuration file.